Ensuring Safety with NSPIRE: Training the Next Generation

 NSPIRE 4

 NSPIRE’s rating system includes four categories, each with a designated response time.
 Categories range from life-threatening, which prompts a 24-hour response time, to low, which has a 60-day response time.
-In the Cabinet and Storage standard example, if food storage is not present (Deficiency 1) in a unit or a unit’s food storage component is damaged, inoperable, or missing (Deficiency 2), the health and safety determination is considered “moderate,” and a response is required within 30 days.
-If a food storage component outside of a unit is damaged, inoperable, or missing (Deficiency 2), say in a common area, the health and safety determination is considered low, and a response is required within 60 days.
+In the Cabinet and Storage standards example, if food storage is not present (Deficiency 1) in a unit or a unit’s food storage component is damaged, inoperable, or missing (Deficiency 2), the health and safety determination is considered “moderate” and a response is required within 30 days.
+If a food storage component outside of a unit is damaged, inoperable, or missing (Deficiency 2), say in a common area, the health and safety determination is considered low and a response is required within 60 days.

 NSPIRE is a significant change in inspection for HUD-assisted housing, making it essential for all public housing employees—from inspectors and supervisors to property managers and housing professionals—to wrap their heads around the model.
 HAI Group Online Training’s NSPIRE for Public Housing Certification and NSPIRE-V Certification courses, led by Nan McKay trainer and inspector Morgan Petragallo, are now available.
 Watch the video below to learn more about the courses and what you can expect from them: